The best used car warranty companies in 2022 include Endurance, Protect My Car, and CarShield.

 Founded in 2011, ForeverCar is another newer used car warranty company.
 ForeverCar offers short and medium-length contracts with no mileage restrictions.
 By offering shorter contracts, it can keep prices low.

-ForeverCar has great ratings across review sites such as Trustpilot and the BBB.
-On Trustpilot, the company scores 4.8 stars out of 5.0 from over 3,500 reviews.
-On the BBB website, ForeverCar has an A+ rating and accreditation.
-It does have a 1.5-star customer rating on the BBB site, but that score is the average of fewer than 10 reviews.
+ForeverCar has great ratings across review sites.
+On Trustpilot, the company scores 4.8 stars out of 5.0 from over 4,400 reviews.
+On the BBB, ForeverCar has an A+ rating and accreditation.
+While it has a lower customer rating of 1.5 stars on the BBB, that score is the average of fewer than 10 reviews.

 |ForeverCar Warranty Pros||ForeverCar Warranty Cons|